-A popular addition to any audio system is a car subwoofer.
-Not only will a new car subwoofer enhance the overall sound and performance of your audio, but it also provides the necessary lows and bass to make your system stand out.
-Below we will explore the steps and tools that are needed so you can learn how to install a car subwoofer like a pro.
-If you have a general idea of car audio components this is a task that you can take on yourself, saving you money!
+A popular addition to a car audio system is the subwoofer.
+Not only will a new car subwoofer enhance the overall sound and performance of your audio, but it also provides the necessary low frequencies and rumbling bass to make your system stand out.
+Gaining a general knowledge of car audio components will help you keep equipment running as it should while saving time and money from trips to the auto shop.

 - Wire Stripper